Skip to content

 There are also a number of natural remedies that could offer support for symptoms of PCOS.
 One example is A.Vogel's Molkosan® prebiotic supplement.
 This prebiotic product - which is rich in L+lactic acid - could help promote the growth of different types of beneficial bacteria in the gut that are involved in the metabolism of carbohydrates.

-As practitioners, I’m sure you’re wondering if and how probiotics could help with managing PCOS.
-Well, let's take a look at a few theories and research studies.
+As practitioners, I’m sure you’re wondering about probiotics for PCOS - if and how probiotics can help with managing PCOS.
+Well, let's take a look at a the latest research studies.

 A theory by Tremellen & Pearce (2012) looked at dysbiosis of the gut microbiota (DOGMA), as a possible answer to the aetiology of PCOS5.
 Their theory suggested that intestinal dysbiosis caused by poor diet could increase intestinal permeability which could lead to lipopolysaccharides (LPS) escaping into circulation in the body.
 LPS are found on the outer layer of gram negative bacteria, which can stimulate strong immune responses.
 This immune response could lead to a cascade of events that affect insulin levels, production of androgen and consequently the ovaries.